gbhl/aws-s3-sync/README.md

     2. Upload the OCR files to AWS.

-8. If the combined scandata is to be uploaded (`-f` or `--fulltext-only` option):

-    1. If the OCR is not downloaded and processed fromA IA.
-Do so as described in Step 6 above.

-    2. Concatenate the OCR files into one .txt file and upload to AWS.

-9. Cleans up any temporary files (extracted JP2 and WEBP) that were created during processing.
+8. Cleans up any temporary files (extracted JP2 and WEBP) that were created during processing.
 IA Item metadata, Scandata, JP2s and OCR files will remain in the local cache.

 ## Error handling